-- Ambidextrous Sprite: Subverted; unlike fighting games, you'll never switch sides when fighting, you'll always be on the left and enemy will always be on the right.
+- Ambidextrous Sprite: Averted.
+Unlike fighting games, you'll never switch sides when fighting, you'll always be on the left and enemy will always be on the right.

 - Awesome, but Impractical: Godzilla's stronger moves take a lot of time to charge, enough that your opponent will certainly interrupt unless you use a booster to make them charge faster (and even then, it's hit or miss for the biggest one).

-- Beam Spam: This IS Godzilla we are talking about it.
+- Beam Spam: This IS Godzilla we are talking about.

 - Big Bad: Bagan full stop.
 Mecha-King Ghidorah gets some of this too.